PhamTrungHieu2001/Covid/README.md

 ## Project Overview

-This project focuses on analyzing COVID-19 cases across various countries using SQL.
+This project focuses on analyzing COVID-19 cases across various countries from January 2020 to April 2021 using SQL.
 The goal is to provide insights into the spread of the virus, the impact on different regions, and trends over time.

 ## Data Source